-By now your hotel website should have a blog, but that’s only one step of the process.
-Running a blog on your hotel’s website is one of the most cost effective ways to drive a steady flow of traffic and encourage direct bookings.
-One of the challenges that many hotels face, is the inability to effectively drive qualified traffic to their blog.
-What is the point in running a blog if it cannot be found doing a search on Google and if nobody ends up reading it?
-If no one can find it nor read your hotel’s blog, then don’t expect any traffic to be generated and most importantly don’t expect any sort of conversions to magically result from your blog.
+By now, your hotel website should have a blog, but that’s only one step of the process.
+Running a blog on your hotel’s website is one of the most cost-effective ways to drive a steady flow of traffic and encourage direct bookings.
+One of the challenges that many hotels face is the inability to effectively drive qualified traffic to their blog.
+What is the point in running a blog if it cannot be found searching on Google, and if nobody ends up reading it?
+If no one can find it nor read your hotel’s blog, then don’t expect any traffic to be generated, and most importantly, don’t expect any conversions to result from your blog magically.
 Whether you blog in-house or hire a third-party marketing company, be sure you are getting the most out of your content marketing strategy and maximizing your blog’s search potential.
 Merely writing about an event or attraction near your hotel isn’t enough to capture the attention of the reader.

-Blogging should be more than just adding keywords and hoping that Google indexes these pages for first page ranking.
-If you think this is the purpose of blogging than you have it all wrong.
+Blogging should be more than just adding keywords and hoping that Google indexes these pages for first-page ranking.
+If you think this is the purpose of blogging, then you have it all wrong.
 Your goal in blogging should be about capturing the attention of the reader and engaging their interest by providing valuable and insightful content that answers their curiosities about the event or place you are blogging about.
 Once you start regularly publishing quality content on your blogs and following these tips, you will soon see a boost in search rankings and traffic.
-Here are 4 effective tips in driving qualified traffic to your blogs that will help lead to better Search Engine Results Page (SERP) ranking and direct bookings.
+Here are four effective tips in driving qualified traffic to your blogs that will help lead to better Search Engine Results Page (SERP) ranking and direct bookings.

 Make Quality Content a Priority over Keywords

 In recent years, Google has rolled out many algorithms that have affected how your website content is ranked.
-Back in 2013, Hummingbird was introduced which impacted the ranking position of several sites.
-This algorithm focused on the intent and meaning behind the words which allowed Google to better understand the context and provide better search results for users.
-With that said, finding a balance between writing for the potential guests and for Google, is key to providing quality content that will convert lookers into bookers.
-Your blog should definitely focus on quality content that is of real value to your guests.
+Back in 2013, Hummingbird was introduced, which impacted the ranking position of several sites.
+This algorithm focused on the intent and meaning behind the words, which allowed Google to understand the context better and provide better search results for users.
+With that said, finding a balance between writing for the potential guests and Google is key to providing quality content that will convert lookers into bookers.
+Your blog should focus on quality content that is of real value to your guests.
 The main focus of blogging should not be about how many keywords you can stuff on the page, but rather how helpful your content is to the reader.
-The travel experience is beyond just needing a place to stay it’s about the memorable experience guests will enjoy within the surrounding area.
-Travelers are looking for recommendations on places to eat, visit and explore.
+The travel experience is beyond just needing a place to stay.
+It’s about the memorable experience guests will enjoy within the surrounding area.
+Travelers are looking for recommendations on places to eat, visit, and explore.
 So let your blog be a digital concierge for your guests and give readers what they want.

 Write to Your Specific Customer Segment

 You cannot begin writing your blog unless you know who your audience is.
-As you know every user that visits your site has a unique set of needs, so as a hotelier it is your job to satisfy your customer’s needs by providing them with relevant content that speaks to them.
-In order to do this, you must first identify your target customer and tailor your voice to that specific customer segment.
-For instance, if your hotel is close to a winery and you would like to attract more wine aficionados, then your customer segment would include adults, particularly couples.
-Narrow your customer segment even more by researching whether these couples are young, old or both and if they are locals or foreign visitors.
-Use review sites like TripAdvisor, Yelp and Google+ to do your research in finding out who your guests are.
+As you know, every user that visits your site has a unique set of needs, so as a hotelier, it is your job to satisfy your customer’s needs by providing them with relevant content that speaks to them.
+To do this, you must first identify your target customer and tailor your voice to that specific customer segment.
+For instance, if your hotel is close to a winery, and you would like to attract more wine aficionados, then your customer segment would include adults, particularly couples.
+Narrow your customer segment even more by researching whether these couples are young, old, or both and if they are locals or foreign visitors.
+Use review sites like TripAdvisor, Yelp, and Google+ to do your research in finding out who your guests are.
 Once you’ve identified and narrowed down who your customer segment is, then compile of list of keywords that would generate searches relevant to wine-goers.
 After you’ve done your keyword research, then it’s time to write your blog.
-Don’t forget to include all the information that is helpful to the guest in the blog including the location, time, directions, and other unique facts pertaining to the event.
-Furthermore include call-to-action verbiage in all of your blog posts.
-This will ensure that readers take action like booking direct with your hotel.
+Don’t forget to include all the information that is helpful to the guest in the blog, including the location, time, directions, and other unique facts about the event.
+Furthermore, include call-to-action verbiage in all of your blog posts.
+This will ensure that readers take action like booking directly with your hotel.

 Run Campaign Ads to Promote Your Blogs